-Zechariah 5:1-11 is Zechariah's vision of the curse over these abusive systems, portrayed as a woman (wickedness) flown by two other women into Shinar — land of the two rivers.
+Zechariah 5:1-11 is Zechariah's vision of the curse over these abusive systems, and a vision portrayed as a woman (wickedness) flown by two other women into Shinar — land of the two rivers.

 Click here for a historic account of Croesus, King of Lydia, brother of Cyrus's maternal grandmother Aryenis through her daughter Mandane.
 Croesus is credited with issuing the first coins.
 He is reputed to have become a counsellor of Cyrus, taken by him into Babylon (in Shinar) where Croesus's brother-in-law Astyages was then reigning.

 It contrasted considerably with an earlier operation in China (1023-1450), inconvertible except into more of the same paper.

 The wars in Europe and particularly the US's civil war in 1860 led to a growing reliance on paper money, and was a major factor in the worldwide collapse in the value of silver.
 Between 1873 and 1900, due to a perceived oversupply in the marketplace, the price of silver bullion halved in the US.
 During that period the US bimetallic standard was dropped, and the dollar coin was minted at 1.505 grams of fine gold or $20.67 per troy ounce.
 It was fixed at 4s.2d sterling (in England) or 5 francs (in France).
 Everywhere people hoarded gold coins, bullion, certificates "for their retirement", or to trade with overseas.